VanAntworth/To-The-Moon/README.md

 Troubleshooting with different web scraping libraries while using python code in jupyter notebook to acces twitter/twitter API

+Worked with creating different environments in temrinal

+Forced to make version adjustments due to different libraries and web scraping tools requiring different versions of python.

 ## Questions we hope to answer with Data

 Whether the sentiments of elon musks tweets affects the price in the short term of crypto and stocks